ProwlEngine/Prowl/README.md

     - .NET 8
     - Dear ImGUI
     - Editor with support for Editor Scripts and Custom Editors
-    - Less than 5k of Executable Code for both the Editor and Engine combined!
+    - Less than 8k lines of Executable Code for both the Editor and Engine combined!
     - Unity-Like Coroutines
     - JSON Serialization via Newtonsoft.Json
     - Playtest directly in Editor